bogdanbabych/courses/D2020-21-W/d12b1-0945BUT02202_Technical_foundations.md

 ##### Submission of course assessment

 If you take the course for credit, please submit your case study / report / essay via Moodle (the submission area is at the top of the course page)
-Please submit you work by 15.03.2021.
+Please submit you work by 22.03.2021.
 (If you need an extension, please let me know).

+Assessment guidance and marking criteria: [https://heibox.uni-heidelberg.de/d/485ab21e1f254fec8aed/](https://heibox.uni-heidelberg.de/d/485ab21e1f254fec8aed/)

 ##### Course materials